SMRLaundryApp/CityTrip/README.md

 <p>To try the app on your phone with expo, you need to install the expo app on your mobile phone and run the following line of code</p>

     npm start

+<h1>Making the code 'Prettier':</h1>
+<p>When you don't care about indents and tabs code might get messy, for that an extension called prettier can be used.
+Just call this line in terminal to make everything pretty again.</p>

+    prettier --print-width 80 --no-semi --single-quote --trailing-comma es5 --write ./App.js